zkoss/zkessentials-book/shadow_components/reuse_components_with_template.md

 - Line 2: We pass a parameter by `menuItems="@ref(vm.menuHierarchy)"`.
 Therefore, we can access the menu list in `<forEach>` by `items="@load(menuItems)"`.

-In this simple case (just 2 choices), we can re-write it in a simpler way by creating 2 templates for `nav` and `navitem` repectively.
+In this simple case (just 2 choices), we can re-write it in a simpler way by creating 2 templates for `menu` and `menuitem` respectively.

 ```xml
 <template name="menu">